stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 ### Integration

-To integrate the new event framework and camera controller we add the following to the camera configuration class:
+To integrate the new event framework and camera controller the following is added to the camera configuration class:

 ```java
 public class CameraConfiguration {